 Virtual Reality (VR) head-mounted displays (HMD) are having a consumer revival with several major companies such as Facebook, Sony and Samsung releasing their consumer devices this year.
 In contrast to VR HMDs that are operated by a computer (such as OculusRift and HTC Vive), mobile HMDs have been presented which are operated solely by a mobile phone (e.g. Samsung GearVR and Google Cardboard).
 These mobile VR HMDs allow new usage scenarios where users can access Immersive Virtual Environments (IVEs) anywhere they want.
-Based on aspects of nomadic computing [16], we define this as nomadic VR.
+Based on aspects of nomadic computing [17], we define this as nomadic VR.

 Due to the omnipresence of mobile phones and the relatively low price, mobile VR HMDs (e.g. Google CardBoard) are expected to penetrate the consumer market more easily.
-However, current VR input research such as [3] and consumer products are focusing on stationary HMDs and input modalities that would not be available in nomadic scenarios.
-These include the instrumentation of the environment (e.g. Oculus' positional tracking, HTC VIVE's Lighthouse [1]) or the usage of peripheral devices like 3D mice or game controllers.
+However, current VR input research such as [1] and consumer products are focusing on stationary HMDs and input modalities that would not be available in nomadic scenarios.
+These include the instrumentation of the environment (e.g. Oculus' positional tracking, HTC VIVE's Lighthouse) or the usage of peripheral devices like 3D mice or game controllers.
 Hand tracking technology such as the Leap Motion strives for enabling "natural" interaction inside an IVE and lead to a higher level of immersion for certain scenarios (e.g. immersive experiences) but discounts utilitarian interactions such as browsing a menu or entering text, where the goal is on performance and less on immersion.
 We argue that interaction for VR should not only focus on enabling those "natural" interaction concepts but also enable a "super natural" interaction where users can interact and manipulate the virtual environment with little physical effort and enable interactions beyond human capability.
-We therefore investigate the concept of touch interaction inside an IVE as a first step towards that direction.